baloise/BalMATE/docs/concepts/wg.md

 ## Culture
  - Within working groups the [collegiality principle](https://de.wikipedia.org/wiki/Kollegialit%C3%A4tsprinzip) is applied.
  - The results of a working group are usually final and binding.
 Veto rights deviating from this can be defined by the core member.
-The core member evaluate the decisions.
+The core and review member evaluate the decisions.
  - We make our decisions consciously and comprehensibly.
  - Working group decisions and their evaluation by the lead organization are openly communicated (at least e.g. in CoPs and the IT management protocol).
  - For participants, the principle of "can I contribute something essential to the WG" applies.
 Pure interest in the topic is no legitimation to participate in a WG.